webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 delivering the push message.

-An application server that needs to replace its signing key needs to create a new subscriptions that are restricted to the updated key.
+An application server that needs to replace its signing key needs to create a new subscription that is restricted to the updated key.
 Application servers need to remember the key that was used when creating a given subscription.